What Is Sleep Apnea?

 - Pauses in breathing — Patients may stop breathing for a few seconds to more than a minute while they sleep.

 - Snoring loudly — Collapsed soft tissue in the back of the throat leads to snoring.

-Most often, sleep apnea is diagnosed with a sleep study, conducted either at home or a specialized sleep center.
+Most often, sleep apnea is diagnosed with a sleep study, conducted either at home or at a specialized sleep center.
 Once diagnosed, patients can begin treatment that might include:

 - Lifestyle changes — Obesity is a contributing factor to sleep apnea, so maintaining a healthy weight through diet and regular physical activity can help with the apnea.
-Limiting alcohol and quitting smoking can improve apnea symptoms.
+Limiting alcohol and quitting smoking can improve sleep apnea symptoms.

 - Improving sleep hygiene — Creating a cool, dark sleep environment and limiting electronic use before bed can improve sleep quality.

-If lifestyle changes aren’t enough, doctors may recommend additional treatments, such as:
+If lifestyle changes aren’t enough, doctors may recommend additional treatments such as:

 Airway Pressure Devices

 The most common is a continuous positive airway pressure (CPAP) machine, which includes a mask that fits over the nose and/or mouth and blows air via a tube into the airways to keep them open during sleep.
 When CPAP is not effective or cannot be tolerated, patients can try expiratory positive airway pressure, a small device that fits over only the nostrils, or adaptive servo-ventilation, which uses pressure to maintain normal breathing.